-Louisville native and St. Xavier baseball star Chris Burke played every position but pitcher and catcher during a 10-year professional baseball career.
+CHRIS BURKE Louisville native and St. Xavier baseball star Chris Burke played every position but pitcher and catcher during a 10-year professional baseball career.
 Burke played college baseball at the University of Tennessee where he was a three-time All-American and SEC Player-of-the-Year.
 In 2001, Burke hit .435 and led the Volunteers to the College World Series, where he was named to the CWS All-Tournament Team.
-That same season, Burke was chosen 10th overall pick in the MLB draft by the Houston Astros.
+That same season, Burke was chosen as the 10th overall pick in the MLB draft by the Houston Astros.
 His MLB debut was in 2004 with the Astros and, in 2005, Burke experienced the biggest moment of his career when he hit the series-winning walk-off home run against the Atlanta Braves in the 18th inning, which ended the National League Division Series and put the Astros into the National League Championship Series.
 The game still stands as the longest post-season game in MLB history.
 Burke played in the World Series that season, which ended in defeat against the Chicago White Sox.
 Between 2007 and 2010, Burke played for several Major League teams including the Arizona Diamondbacks, San Diego Padres, Seattle Mariners, Atlanta Braves and Cincinnati Reds.
 He currently is the owner of Chris Burke Baseball Academy in Louisville and is a college baseball analyst for ESPN.
-Burke and his wife, Sara, have two children, Sidney and Jackson.
+Burke and his wife, Sara, have three children, Sidney, Jackson and Eli.

-ROGER BURKMAN

-Roger Burkman, a native of Acton, Ind., is a graduate of Franklin Central High School and member of the Indiana Basketball Hall of Fame.
-He played four years at the University of Louisville for Hall of Fame Coach Denny Crum and was a starting guard on UofL's 1980 NCAA national championship team.
-Burkman played one year professionally with the NBA Chicago Bulls and the CBA Anchorage Knights.
+ROGER BURKMAN Roger Burkman, a native of Acton, Ind., is a graduate of Franklin Central High School and member of the Indiana Basketball Hall of Fame.
+He played four years at the University of Louisville for Hall of Fame Coach Denny Crum.
+Burkman was a starting guard on UofL's 1980 NCAA national championship team, nicknamed "Instant Defense" and named the best sixth man in the country by the late legendary coach Al McGuire.
+He played one year professionally with the NBA Chicago Bulls and the CBA Anchorage Knights.
 He spent 11 years at Trinity High School as its senior development officer and currently serves as director of athletics at Spalding University, where he guided the university's transition to NCAA Division III status.
-Burkman and his wife of 24 years, The Honorable Judge Judith McDonald-Burkman, have two children, Elisa Catherine and Lukas Allen.
+Burkman and his wife of 30 years, The Honorable Judge Judith McDonald-Burkman, have two children, Elisa Catherine and Lukas Allen.